lizongying/go-crawler/README.md

 higher `order` values.

-Built-in middleware and custom middleware can use the default `order` values.If you need to change the default `order` value, include the `pkg.WithMiddleware(new(middleware), order)` option in the `NewApp` function to enable the middleware with the specified `order` value.
+Built-in middleware and custom middleware can use the default `order` values.If you need to change the default `order` value, `spider.WithOptions(pkg.WithMiddleware(new(middleware), order)` to enable the middleware with the specified `order` value.

 The following are the built-in middleware with their respective `order` values:

 * custom: 10

-- Custom middleware.
+    * Custom middleware.
-- To enable this middleware, include the `pkg.WithCustomMiddleware(new(CustomMiddleware))` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithCustomMiddleware(new(CustomMiddleware))`
 * dump: 20

-- Console dump middleware used for printing detailed information of item.data, including request and response details.
+    * Console dump middleware used for printing detailed information of item.data, including request and response details.
-- You can control whether to enable this middleware by configuring the `enable_dump_middleware` option, which is enabled by default.
+    * You can control whether to enable this middleware by configuring the `enable_dump_middleware` option, which is enabled by default.
-- To enable this middleware, include the `pkg.WithDumpMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithDumpMiddleware()`
 * proxy: 30

-- Proxy switch middleware used for switching proxies for requests.
+    * Proxy switch middleware used for switching proxies for requests.
-- You can control whether to enable this middleware by configuring the `enable_proxy_middleware` option, which is enabled by default.
+    * You can control whether to enable this middleware by configuring the `enable_proxy_middleware` option, which is enabled by default.
-- To enable this middleware, include the `pkg.WithProxyMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithProxyMiddleware()`
 * robotsTxt: 40

-- Robots.txt support middleware for handling robots.txt files of websites.
+    * Robots.txt support middleware for handling robots.txt files of websites.
-- You can control whether to enable this middleware by configuring the `enable_robots_txt_middleware` option, which is disabled by default.
+    * You can control whether to enable this middleware by configuring the `enable_robots_txt_middleware` option, which is disabled by default.
-- To enable this middleware, include the `pkg.WithRobotsTxtMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithRobotsTxtMiddleware()`
 * filter: 50

-- Request deduplication middleware used for filtering duplicate requests.By default, items are added to the deduplication queue only after being successfully saved.
+    * Request deduplication middleware used for filtering duplicate requests.By default, items are added to the deduplication queue only after being successfully saved.
-- You can control whether to enable this middleware by configuring the `enable_filter_middleware` option, which is enabled by default.
+    * You can control whether to enable this middleware by configuring the `enable_filter_middleware` option, which is enabled by default.
-- To enable this middleware, include the `pkg.WithFilterMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithFilterMiddleware()`
 * file: 60

-- Automatic file information addition middleware used for automatically adding file information to requests.
+    * Automatic file information addition middleware used for automatically adding file information to requests.
-- You can control whether to enable this middleware by configuring the `enable_file_middleware` option, which is disabled by default.
+    * You can control whether to enable this middleware by configuring the `enable_file_middleware` option, which is disabled by default.
-- To enable this middleware, include the `pkg.WithFileMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithFileMiddleware()`
 * image: 70

-- Automatic image information addition middleware used for automatically adding image information to requests.
+    * Automatic image information addition middleware used for automatically adding image information to requests.
-- You can control whether to enable this middleware by configuring the `enable_image_middleware` option, which is disabled by default.
+    * You can control whether to enable this middleware by configuring the `enable_image_middleware` option, which is disabled by default.
-- To enable this middleware, include the `pkg.WithImageMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithImageMiddleware()`
 * retry: 80

-- Request retry middleware used for retrying requests when they fail.
+    * Request retry middleware used for retrying requests when they fail.
-- The default maximum number of retries is 10.
+    * The default maximum number of retries is 10.
 You can control whether to enable this middleware by configuring the `enable_retry_middleware` option, which is enabled by default.
-- To enable this middleware, include the `pkg.WithRetryMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithRetryMiddleware()`
 * url: 90

-- URL length limiting middleware used for limiting the length of requests' URLs.
+    * URL length limiting middleware used for limiting the length of requests' URLs.
-- You can control whether to enable this middleware and set the maximum URL length by configuring the `enable_url_middleware` and `url_length_limit` options, respectively.Both options are enabled and set to 2083 by default.
+    * You can control whether to enable this middleware and set the maximum URL length by configuring the `enable_url_middleware` and `url_length_limit` options, respectively.Both options are enabled and set to 2083 by default.
-- To enable this middleware, include the `pkg.WithUrlMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithUrlMiddleware()`
 * referrer: 100

-- Automatic referrer addition middleware used for automatically adding the referrer to requests.
+    * Automatic referrer addition middleware used for automatically adding the referrer to requests.
-- You can choose different referrer policies based on the `referrer_policy` configuration option.`DefaultReferrerPolicy` includes the request source, while `NoReferrerPolicy` does not include the request source.
+    * You can choose different referrer policies based on the `referrer_policy` configuration option.`DefaultReferrerPolicy` includes the request source, while `NoReferrerPolicy` does not include the request source.
-- You can control whether to enable this middleware by configuring the `enable_referrer_middleware` option, which is enabled by default.
+    * You can control whether to enable this middleware by configuring the `enable_referrer_middleware` option, which is enabled by default.
-- To enable this middleware, include the `pkg.WithReferrerMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithReferrerMiddleware()`
 * cookie: 110

-- Automatic cookie addition middleware used for automatically adding cookies returned from previous requests to subsequent requests.
+    * Automatic cookie addition middleware used for automatically adding cookies returned from previous requests to subsequent requests.
-- You can control whether to enable this middleware by configuring the `enable_cookie_middleware` option, which is enabled by default.
+    * You can control whether to enable this middleware by configuring the `enable_cookie_middleware` option, which is enabled by default.
-- To enable this middleware, include the `pkg.WithCookieMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithCookieMiddleware()`
 * redirect: 120

-- Website redirection middleware used for handling URL redirection.By default, it supports 301 and 302 redirects.
+    * Website redirection middleware used for handling URL redirection.By default, it supports 301 and 302 redirects.
-- You can control whether to enable this middleware and set the maximum number of redirections by configuring the `enable_redirect_middleware` and `redirect_max_times` options, respectively.Both options are enabled and set to 1 by default.
+    * You can control whether to enable this middleware and set the maximum number of redirections by configuring the `enable_redirect_middleware` and `redirect_max_times` options, respectively.Both options are enabled and set to 1 by default.
-- To enable this middleware, include the `pkg.WithRedirectMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithRedirectMiddleware()`
 * chrome: 130

-- Chrome simulation middleware used for simulating a Chrome browser.
+    * Chrome simulation middleware used for simulating a Chrome browser.
-- You can control whether to enable this middleware by configuring the `enable_chrome_middleware` option, which is enabled by default.
+    * You can control whether to enable this middleware by configuring the `enable_chrome_middleware` option, which is enabled by default.
-- To enable this middleware, include the `pkg.WithChromeMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithChromeMiddleware()`
 * httpAuth: 140

-- HTTP authentication middleware used for performing HTTP authentication by providing a username and password.
+    * HTTP authentication middleware used for performing HTTP authentication by providing a username and password.
-- You need to set the username and password in the specific request.You can control whether to enable this middleware by configuring the `enable_http_auth_middleware` option, which is disabled by default.
+    * You need to set the username and password in the specific request.You can control whether to enable this middleware by configuring the `enable_http_auth_middleware` option, which is disabled by default.
-- To enable this middleware, include the `pkg.WithHttpAuthMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithHttpAuthMiddleware()`
 * compress: 150

-- Gzip/deflate decompression middleware used for handling response compression encoding.
+    * Gzip/deflate/br decompression middleware used for handling response compression encoding.
-- You can control whether to enable this middleware by configuring the `enable_compress_middleware` option, which is enabled by default.
+    * You can control whether to enable this middleware by configuring the `enable_compress_middleware` option, which is enabled by default.
-- To enable this middleware, include the `pkg.WithCompressMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithCompressMiddleware()`
 * decode: 160

-- Chinese decoding middleware used for decoding responses with GBK, GB2312, and Big5 encodings.
+    * Chinese decoding middleware used for decoding responses with GBK, GB2312, GB18030,and Big5 encodings.
-- You can control whether to enable this middleware by configuring the `enable_decode_middleware` option, which is enabled by default.
+    * You can control whether to enable this middleware by configuring the `enable_decode_middleware` option, which is enabled by default.
-- To enable this middleware, include the `pkg.WithDecodeMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithDecodeMiddleware()`
 * device: 170

-- Modify request device information middleware used for modifying the device information of requests, including request headers and TLS information.Currently, only User-Agent random switching is supported.
+    * Modify request device information middleware used for modifying the device information of requests, including request headers and TLS information.Currently, only User-Agent random switching is supported.
-- You need to set the device range (Platforms) and browser range (Browsers).
+    * You need to set the device range (Platforms) and browser range (Browsers).
-- Platforms: Windows/Mac/Android/Iphone/Ipad/Linux
+    * Platforms: Windows/Mac/Android/Iphone/Ipad/Linux
-- Browsers: Chrome/Edge/Safari/FireFox
+    * Browsers: Chrome/Edge/Safari/FireFox
-- You can control whether to enable this middleware by configuring the `enable_device_middleware` option, which is disabled by default.
+    * You can control whether to enable this middleware by configuring the `enable_device_middleware` option, which is disabled by default.
-- To enable this middleware, include the `pkg.WithDeviceMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithDeviceMiddleware()`
 * http: 200

-- Create request middleware used for creating HTTP requests.
+    * Create request middleware used for creating HTTP requests.
-- You can control whether to enable this middleware by configuring the `enable_http_middleware` option, which is enabled by default.
+    * You can control whether to enable this middleware by configuring the `enable_http_middleware` option, which is enabled by default.
-- To enable this middleware, include the `pkg.WithHttpMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithHttpMiddleware()`
 * stats: 210

-- Data statistics middleware used for collecting statistics on requests, responses, and processing in the spider.
+    * Data statistics middleware used for collecting statistics on requests, responses, and processing in the spider.
-- You can control whether to enable this middleware by configuring the `enable_stats_middleware` option, which is enabled by default.
+    * You can control whether to enable this middleware by configuring the `enable_stats_middleware` option, which is enabled by default.
-- To enable this middleware, include the `pkg.WithStatsMiddleware()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithStatsMiddleware()`
+* recordError: 220
+    * Error recording middleware used to log requests and errors occurring during request processing.
+    * It can be enabled or disabled using the configuration option `enable_record_error_middleware`, disabled by default.
+    * `spider.WithOptions(pkg.WithRecordErrorMiddleware()`

 ### Pipeline